CornePersonal/BitCrack/README.md

+# BitCrack Fork

+This is a fork of the original BitCrack project, which can be found at https://github.com/brichard19/BitCrack.

+Recent changes include updates to support newer GPUs and a fix for the bloom filter.

 # BitCrack

 A tool for brute-forcing Bitcoin private keys.
 The main purpose of this project is to contribute to the effort of solving the [Bitcoin puzzle transaction](https://blockchain.info/tx/08389f34c98c606322740c0be6a7125d9860bb8d5cb182c02f98461e5fa6cd15): A transaction with 32 addresses that become increasingly difficult to crack.